ISTIC-M2-ILa-GM/WePlan/DESIGN.md

     server/src/main/resources/application-weather.properties.default

 You need to create an account on the weatherbit api: https://www.weatherbit.io/api It's quick, easy and free on a limit usage.

 Build

     mvn install

-Maven will also build the front application.
+Maven will also build the front application and the docker image.

 ### Quicker build without starting tests